 Adelle Rohrsheim, Oasis Community Arts Project Manager – Small Town Transformations Rainbow.

 “The Oasis (the old Primary School) was a stimulating setting for an event such as the Yarn Swap.
-It was a grand afternoon spent listening to and watching people, local and otherwise, relating to each other different stories and events gathered over their lifetimes.
 We are all different, but such a day shows we are all the same!
 A very entertaining afternoon where humour and pride won the day!”

 Ruth Gosling, Rainbow Archive volunteer, and Peter Gosling, Yarn Swap participant.